SACHIN5SOS/js-dev-environment/README.md

+### Sadly This Project is using outdated versions which are having security vulnerablilities according to npm so I will recommend using new versions of all packages.
 ### Javascript development  Environment
 > The only boilerplate you ever need.
 If you are sick of all development process and just want to focus on your html,css files then this is for you.